Electromed/EmSevenSegment/README.md

   default value is the total Bi;
   for text, valid characters are 0-9 a-z A-Z - space.

-  'lengthOfArray': number of elements in array to be printed
+  `lengthOfArray`: number of elements in array to be printed

-  'array': array of elements to be printed
+  `array`: array of elements to be printed

-  'digitsForElement': number of digits alloted for each element
+  `digitsForElement`: number of digits alloted for each element

 * __printHex()__
   * disp.print(value)